 If you do a bit of research, you will definitely find thousands of inspiring and creative resumes and design portfolios that can help and inspire you to design your own portfolio.
+There are also numerous portfolio WordPress Themes available on the web that you can use as-is or customize to your needs.
 Design portfolios come many shapes and sizes.
 If you’re looking to work on your personal branding, these unique portfolio layouts and presentations will surely help you a lot!

 But what do you have to include in your portfolio in order to make it more appealing to future clients?
 First of all, think about what do you offer.
 There’s a massive range of skills that spread across the web design industry.
 Are you a front-end designer, a coder, a programmer?
 It’s hard enough for designers and developers to decide what job description fits each skill, so we can only imagine how confusing it can be for clients.

 Talk about who you are.
 The Internet is becoming more and more social, but it’s surprising how many people still don’t show their faces on their portfolio websites.
 A simple photograph can immediately give a personal connection between you and your clients and helps generate trust and authenticity of your services.
 You can even add a touch of humor with a silly message which further establishes an insight into your personality.

 Who have you worked for?
 If you’re a veteran designer who has a number of high profile clients under your best, flaunt these on your portfolio.
 Having the logos of companies you’ve worked for (even if not household names) will give you extra cred that will help persuade any potential client to hire you.